 Note that not all the folder groups within the EBMS folder list are displayed on the web.
 This is based on a Show on Web setting within the folder.
 Folders can be renamed differently for the web while the inventory structure remains the same.
 The product menu and layout can be designed for each company to create a navigation menu that is tailored to their needs.

-The Hardware folder group which is also a level one folder has a number of subfolders with the 3rd level folders grouping the type of Hard Drives and Memory.
-Not all groups may contain sub-folders.
-Some of the first and second level folders may contain products while others are grouped in 3rd or 4th level folders.
+The Hardware folder group (which is also a 1st level folder) has a number of subfolders within the 3rd level folders, grouping the type of Hard Drives and Memory.
+Not all groups contain sub-folders.
+Some of the 1st and 2nd level folders may contain products while others are grouped in 3rd or 4th level folders.

-Note: Ecommerce and the customer portal settings may be hidden if the the EBMS data syncronization tool is not configured.
-Review the Advanced Features > Synchronizing Data for setup instructions and details.
+Note: E-commerce and the customer portal settings may be hidden if the EBMS data synchronization tool is not configured.
+Review the Sync Web Data using the EBMS Data Synchronization Service for setup instructions and details.

 Products can be listed in multiple web group locations.
 Review Listing Products for more details.

-Review Creating Website Content > Creating Inventory Groups to create these product groups on the web.
+Review Creating Website Product Categories to create these product groups on the web.

-After creating product group pages on the web, review Creating Website Content > Listing Products to add products to the website.
+After creating product group pages on the web, review Listing Products on the Website to add products to the website.